keboola/developers-docs/extend/custom-science/quick-start.md

 	}

 Note that the configuration format is arbitrary and there is no validation.
-You should implement parameter validation in your script, otherwise the end-user may receive confusing error messages.
+Implement parameter validation in your script, otherwise the end-user may receive confusing error messages.

 The following screenshot summarizes all the necessary end-user configuration:

 ![Application configuration with parameters example](/extend/custom-science/configuration-2.png)

-## Dynamic input and output mapping
+## Dynamic Input and Output Mapping
-In the above example we used static input/output mapping which means that the names of CSV files are hard-coded in the application script.
+In the above example, we used static input/output mapping which means that the names of CSV files are hard-coded in the application script.
 There are two potential problems with this:

 - the end-user has to manually set those names